Key Takeaways

 - Wrongful death (two years from the date of death)

-Two years sounds like a long time, but it goes faster than you think—especially when you're dealing with injuries, medical treatment, and insurance companies.
+Two years sounds like a long time, but it goes faster than you think — especially when you're dealing with injuries, medical treatment, and insurance companies.
 Don't assume you can wait until the last minute.
+Many of the car accident claims we handle involve clients who almost waited too long because they were focused on recovery rather than litigation deadlines.
+And there are strategic reasons to file early: witnesses' memories fade, physical evidence deteriorates, and defendants dispose of records.
+The statute of limitations is a maximum, not a target.

 Medical Malpractice: Two Years (With Nuances)

-Medical malpractice claims also have a two-year statute of limitations, but the clock starts differently.
-It runs from when you knew or reasonably should have known about the injury and its cause.
+Medical malpractice claims also have a two-year statute of limitations, but accrual can become more fact-specific.
+In some cases, the clock may turn on when you knew or reasonably should have known about the injury and its cause.

 If a surgeon leaves a sponge inside you, and you don't discover it until a year later, the two years typically starts when you discover the problem—not when the surgery happened.